lucasaid/broccoli-co/README.md

 ## Issues/Future
 - Update image to be svg (free image I got required a lot of messing around to get the svg to be contained in it's viewport correctly)
+- pull out center styles in content wrapper to be it's own element to handle more content driven pages.